-As the baby’s brain connections get more adept at receiving signals from its receptor sensory organs, your baby is gradually storing sensory experiences - tastes of food that you share with them, your scent.
-They are used to your soundscape - your heartbeat, your breathing, even your stomach gurgling - and can distinguish this muffled interior hubbub from all the new sounds from outside: music, your voice, and dad’s voice.
+As the baby’s brain connections get more adept at receiving signals from its receptor sensory organs, they will gradually be storing sensory experiences such as tastes of food that you share with them.
+They are very used to your soundscape - your heartbeat, your breathing, even your stomach gurgling - and can distinguish this muffled interior hubbub from all the new sounds from outside: music, your voice, your partners voice, plus all the other less pleasant noises.
 So talk to your baby.
 Tell them what you’re up to, what you see, what you hear, even what you feel.
-From birth, your little one will recognize your voice, dad’s voice, maybe even the music you liked to listen to during their stay inside you.
+From birth, your baby will recognise your voice, and maybe even the music you liked to listen to during their staycation.

 At 24 weeks, your baby is around the size of a papaya and is receiving signals from their receptor sensory organs, so they'll be able to hear their surroundings and your voice.

 As your pregnancy progresses, try not to overdo things, whether at work, in the house, or during your leisure time.
 Even if you still feel perfectly fit, try to relax from time to time as your body is going through a lot to grow that little ball of energy inside.
 It is roughly around this time you may also start to feel little contractions, call Braxton Hicks.
 They differ from labour contractions as they aren’t regular, and can often stop if you change your position.
 If you are worried about these contractions, don’t hesitate to contact your healthcare professional